lnd3/im-tools/README.md

 im-tools is a set of bash scripts that interfaces with the infomentor system api.

 ## How does it work?
-The bash scripts uses a program called 'curl' that can make http calls to the infomentor servers.
+The bash scripts uses a program called 'curl' that can make calls to the infomentor servers.
 During login, the scripts make a sequence of back-and-forth calls and responses to finally recieve a certain link (a login callback), which can be used only once.
 When called, the login callback returns a certain cookie called 'imhome', which, in combination with the session cookie, allows subsequent calls to be considered as valid user calls.